cryptocracy/boostx-site/content/pages/support.md

         title: Wen BoostX?
         tagline: This is the tagline
         subtitle: >-
-          BoostX will be available after being approved for Listing on the Chrome Store.
+          BoostX will be available on the Chrome Store once the listing is reviewed.
         text: |
           We want this in your hands as soon as possible.
         image: